TitiMogaji/Random-Facts-About-Nigeria-Generator/README.md

-# Random Animal Fact Generator
+# Random Facts About Nigeria Generator

 This project allows a user to generate a random fact about an animal when they click a button.
 I built this project as I love animals and learning new things about them and also wanted to practise with DOM Manipulation using JavaScript.